 - Save yourself the time of figuring out locations, names, opening times and best routes

-Every month, Gallery Quest organizes open gallery tours on a Friday or a Saturday.
-We explore a new Kietz every time.
-The tours are between 2-2,5 hrs, in English, German or Dutch.
+Every month or so, Gallery Quest used to organise open gallery tours on a Friday or a Saturday.
+Every tour was unique.
+In every quest we explored a new Kietz and of course the exhibitions changed all the time.
+The tours were around 2-2,5 hrs, in English, German or Dutch.

 On request, we can make the tour exactly as you want – in the neighborhood you prefer, the duration you like, in Dutch, English or German.
 Feel free to contact me to discuss your personal preferences.
 Examples: